By Terry Trucco

 But it’s hat offs on the roof where the smartly designed lounge resembles an airy loft – one with an immense terrace, two sizeable seating areas and a retractable glass ceiling for maximum reveling indoors and out, rain or shine.

-Or punishing heat, as we discovered on a suffocating summer Sunday.
+Or punishing heat, as I discovered on a suffocating summer Sunday.
 The terrace is

 handsome in a relaxed, urban boardwalk way, with swinging loveseats and lots of sofas and club chairs.
 You see the Emp, even if it sprouts above an assemblage of water towers and rank-and-file office buildings.

 My companion played it straight with a dry Stoli martini and seemed happy.
-Glasses in hand, we found a spot at a tall communal table aimed squarely to the south and drank in everything, view included.
+Glasses in hand, we found a spot at a tall communal table aimed squarely to the south and drank in everything, including the view.